-With 30,000 students and three Nobel Prize winning faculty members, UC Irvine is a dynamic and fast-growing campus.
+With 30,000 undergraduate students and three Nobel Prize winning faculty members, UC Irvine is a dynamic and fast-growing campus.
 The city of Irvine is ranked as one of the safest cities in the nation, and enjoys close proximity to the beautiful Pacific coastline.

 UC Irvine is a driving force of innovation that benefits local, national and global communities.
 Being a major research university it has a commitment to cutting-edge research, teaching, learning and creativity and offers 82 undergraduate degrees and 98 graduate and professional degrees.